 Do you really need to match?
 If you have a scar on your arm, would you scar your son’s arm so you can match?
 Of course not.
 When they get older if they ask questions about why Daddy or their older brothers were circumcised and they are not you can tell them you learned more about it and decided not to do it.
 It’s that simple.
 The more you know the better you do.

 Culture.
 The majority of the world does not circumcise.
-In America circumcision began in the 1900s to prevent masturbation in children.
+In America, circumcision began in the 1900s to prevent masturbation in children.
 They used to circumcise boys and girls.
 Female circumcision was outlawed in America in 1996.
 I look forward to the day that non-medically necessary male circumcision is also outlawed.
-Less and less people are circumcising.
+Fewer and fewer people are circumcising.
 It is becoming the cultural norm to be uncircumcised or intact as some prefer to call it.

 This blog was really just an introduction.
 The purpose of this blog was to speak on the religious side of circumcision as a Christian.
 I will write another blog in the future on the medical side of circumcision.
 I didn’t get into detail on the procedure or the risk.
 Do your research before making the circumcision decision.
 Research details on the function of the foreskin, the circumcision procedures, videos, pictures, side effects and risks, parental regret, and the growing number of men who are upset they had cosmetic surgery on their penis as a minor without consent and now have permanent decrease in sexual pleasure.
 Ultimately, it is not your decision to make.
 You don’t own your son’s penis.
 It doesn’t belong to you.
 You don’t have the right to surgically alter it for cosmetic or religious reasons.
 This is a human rights issue.
 If a man wants circumcised, that should be his decision as a fully consenting adult.
 Genital surgery should never be done on a minor unless it is medically necessary.
 End routine infant circumcision!